If your vision is blocked, decorate the patch.

 You know what Chuck Close said:

-The point is, get busy.
+The point is: get busy.
 Don’t wait for that bolt of lightning.
 Put pen to paper and just begin.
 Throw a lump of clay on the wheel and start.
 Dip the brush into the paint and strike or splash or dab.
-And don’t be precious about it.
+Don’t be precious about it.
 So what if it doesn’t lead to your masterpiece?
 Sitting around and doing nothing isn’t going to get you there either.
 The “act of acting” has the power to unlock that block.
-Who knows where it will lead, but rest assured, it WILL lead you some place.
+Who knows where it will lead, but rest assured, it WILL lead you to some place.

 Another option is to phone a friend.
 Ask them over or meet for coffee or a libation of choice.
 Discuss a painting you saw or what you’re currently working on.
-But make sure it’s not a pity party.
+Make sure it’s not a pity party.
 Have those alone or not at all.
-Intentionally keep the conversation on what inspires you.
+Intentionally, keep the conversation on what inspires you.
 Listen to their perspective.
 It may prod you to consider something you never had before.
 But remember, ideas are easy.
 Execution is another matter.